archiesarrewood/coalesce-2023/pages/index.md

-# Coalesce 2023 Planner by Evidence
+# Coalesce 2023 Planner

-Welcome to the Coalesce 2023 - San Diego.
+Welcome to Coalesce 2023 - San Diego.

 Find conference info, which events you want to attend, and other people at the conference.